robotology-legacy/robotology-additional-dependencies/README.md

 This installer provides Windows dependencies of robotology projects that are not contained in the YARP and ICUB binary installers ( http://wiki.icub.org/wiki/Downloads ).

-The libraries are built using `vcpkg` and the installers are generated using the https://github.com/robotology-playground/vcpkg-binary-installer-generator .
+The libraries are built using `vcpkg` and the installers are generated using the https://github.com/robotology-playground/vcpkg-cpack project .

 ## Releases